 The amount of investment from both retail and institutional investors is an important factor in determining crypto price.
 Retail investors can be motivated to buy or sell a certain coin by a range of different things, from technical signals to rewards to the hype generated by social media.
 Institutions have also started investing in major cryptocurrencies in recent times.
 As they have much larger amounts to invest, they have greater potential to move the markets, while also increasing crypto awareness and confidence among retail investors.

-As Bitcoin was the first cryptocurrency and is still the most popular with huge market dominance, significant price movements for Bitcoin often have an effect on the value of other cryptocurrencies.
-Bitcoin’s major bull runs have so far formed a pattern in relation to the coin’s halving events.
+As Bitcoin was the first cryptocurrency and is still the most popular with huge market dominance, significant price movements for Bitcoin often affect the value of other cryptocurrencies.
+Bitcoin’s major bull runs have so far formed a pattern about the coin’s halving events.
 These are when the block reward paid to Bitcoin miners is cut in half.
 It happens approximately every four years and most other cryptocurrencies have roughly followed the same pattern.

 The live value of a digital currency is decided by the balance of buyers and sellers on exchanges.
 When more people are buying a coin than selling it, its price goes up, and when more are selling than buying, its price goes down.

 Stablecoins are digital currencies whose value closely tracks that of a stable asset, and so their price should remain stable with their live value hardly moving.
 However, other cryptocurrencies tend to be highly volatile, which means the live price can change by a large amount in a short space of time.